Infection with Pasteurella Multocida, Pasteurellosis (Bacterial Infection Caused by Pasteurella Species) in cats

 Diagnosis

 The diagnosis of a Pasteurella infection is based on a combination of clinical symptoms, medical history, and laboratory tests.
-A veterinarian will first take the cat’s medical history, especially whether there have been recent bite or scratch injuries.
+A veterinarian will first take the cat’s medical history, particularly whether there have been recent bite or scratch injuries.

 Additionally, blood tests can be performed to determine the extent of the infection and rule out other possible causes for the symptoms.
-In severe cases where a systemic infection is suspected, X-rays or ultrasound examinations may be necessary to assess the spread of the infection.
+In severe cases where a systemic infection is suspected, X-rays or ultrasound examinations may be required to assess the spread of the infection.

 Therapy